 - being irritable and tired

 - urinating less

 - loss of skin elasticity – when gently pinched, the skin doesn't immediately spring back into position

-- dry lips and mouth
+- dry mouth

 - sunken eyes

 - blood taking longer to return to hands or feet when gently squeezed

 If your child’s dehydration gets worse and they go into shock they may:

 - have cold fingers and toes